 Section 1.
 Standing committees of the Assembly, which are established by the Assembly and whose members are appointed by the Assembly, shall include:

 a.
-The Admissions Policy Committee - helps to develop undergraduate admissions policy.
-The Committee advises the Admissions Office and acts as a review committee in special cases.
-The Committee submits to the Assembly’ an annual report that includes a freshman profile developed by the Admissions Office.
+The Admission Policy Advisory Committee helps to develop undergraduate admission policy.
+The Committee advises the office of Undergraduate Admission and acts as a review committee in special cases.
+The Committee submits to the Assembly’s Academic Affairs Committee an annual report that includes a freshman profile developed by Undergraduate Admission.

 b.
-Faculty Compensation Board - works with the Committee on Planning and Resources to improve compensation for all faculty of the College.
+The Faculty Compensation Board works with the Committee on Planning and Resources to improve compensation for all university faculty.
 It informs itself of evolving statutes and regulations that deal with matters of faculty compensation and discusses with the administration ways to present faculty concerns to state agencies including the General Assembly, Governor’s Office, State Council for Higher Education, and the Department of Planning and Budget.
 The Board reports annually to the Assembly.

 c.
-Faculty Liaison to the Board of Visitors - meets with the Academic Affairs Committee of the Board of Visitors or with the full Board, at its request, to discuss matters of interest to the Faculties.
-This Committee is composed of the Executive Committee of the Assembly and reports regularly to the Assembly.

-d.
-Faculty Research Committee - fosters and promotes research activity at the College.
+The Faculty Research Committee fosters and promotes research activity at the university.
 It administers a program of subsidized faculty research, establishes procedures governing the program, solicits applications, reviews them, and selects grant recipients for recommendation to the Provost.
-The Committee reports annually to the Assembly’.
+The Committee reports annually to the Assembly’s Faculty Affairs Committee.

 e.
-The Library Policy Advisory Committee - in consultation with the Dean of University Libraries advises the Assembly, the President, and Provost on policy consistent with standards of accrediting agencies.
-It reports in writing at least once a year to the Assembly’.
+The University Library Committee, in consultation with the Dean of University Libraries, advises the Assembly, the President, and Provost on policy consistent with standards of accrediting agencies.
+It reports in writing at least once a year to the Assembly’s Academic Affairs Committee.

 ARTICLE VII